-I didn’t know what to expect of Iceland on my first visit.
-It was a short trip to see a concert of Sigur Rós.
-Little did I expect to be blown away in more ways than one.
-I got lost in some of the most beautiful landscapes I’ve ever seen, full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
-It would trigger many more trips to come.
+What is it with this spell that Iceland does to you?
+My first visit was a sponttaneous short trip to see a concert of Sigur Rós in Reykjavík.
+Little did I expect to be blown away in more ways than one… I got lost in some of the most beautiful landscapes I’ve ever seen.
+It was full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
+The overwhelming beauty of Iceland just keeps you coming back for more.